John McEuen's Bio

 Three years before he became a founding member of the Nitty Gritty Dirt Band, teenage Disneyland Magic Shop magician John McEuen discovered that he liked being in front of people.

-In his last months of high school 'music' showed up and put him on stages of the area's many folk clubs.
-Playing solo and with others (Michael Martin Murphey, Jose Feliciano, Penny Nichols and Mary McCaslin, and his first group, Wilmore City Moonshiners) would lead to Grammys and entertainment business recognition, and fans around the world, from a career that has spanned 50+ years.
+In his last months of high school 'music' showed up and put him on stages of all the many southern California folk clubs.
+Playing solo and with others (Michael Martin Murphey, Jose Feliciano, Penny Nichols and Mary McCaslin, and his first group, Wilmore City Moonshiners) would lead to Grammys and entertainment business recognition, fans around the world, and a career that has spanned 50+ years.

 When "a bunch of guys playing together at McCabe's Guitar Shop (where John was teaching banjo during a 1966 So.
-Calif. summer) in Long Beach, California, joined forces as The Nitty Gritty Dirt Band, a jug band that headed out to play everything from "folk to rock to country...” and are still touring at the 50 year mark!
-With the Nitty Gritty Dirt Band, he's made 34 albums, including the platinum-selling Will The Circle Be Unbroken, produced by the band's manager (John's brother) Bill McEuen in 1971 for United Artists Records.
+Calif. summer) in Long Beach, California, joined forces as The Nitty Gritty Dirt Band, a jug band that headed out to play everything from "folk to rock to country...".
+At the end of thier 50th year tour, due to 'differences of opinion" and growing demand for his own shows, John left NGDB in October of 2017.
+With the Nitty Gritty Dirt Band, he made 34 albums, including the platinum-selling Will The Circle Be Unbroken, initiated by John asking Earl Scruggs and Doc Watson to record with his bandmates (produced by the band's manager John's brother, Bill McEuen) in 1971 for United Artists Records.
 Indisputably "one of the most important recordings ever come out of Nashville" (Rolling Stone, 1972), "...Circle..." is recognized today as a music milestone and integral part of Americana history.
-It was declared by the 2004 Zagat survey "the most important album in Country Music" and inducted in to the Library of Congress as “one of America's most important historic recordings.”
+It was declared by the 2004 Zagat survey "the most important album in Country Music".
+The 'Circle' album has been inducted in to the Library of Congress and the Grammy Hall of Fame as “one of America's most important historic recordings.”

-Multi-instrumentalist McEuen has ventured into varied musical genres simultaneous with band pursuits, making 6 of his own CD's and producing 10 others.
+Multi-instrumentalist McEuen has ventured into varied musical genres, making 7 of his own CD's and producing 10 others.
 Taking his music and other talents to different formats including television specials (writing and producing), film scoring (14 FILMS TO DATE), unusual award winning CDs and concert production, John has received recognition and awards in MANY the fields.
-Keeping up an active concert schedule, both solo and with his lifetime partners in 'Dirt Band' music, he also recently won a Grammy for Best Bluegrass Album for his production of The Crow - New Songs for the 5-string Banjo by Steve Martin, on Rounder Records.
+Keeping up an active concert schedule, he also won a Grammy for Best Bluegrass Album for his production of The Crow - New Songs for the 5-string Banjo by Steve Martin, on Rounder Records.

 His love of acoustic music history and being onstage is evident to all those who see him putting his banjo, guitar, mandolin, fiddle, lap steel, and piano together with songs and comedic storytelling.